psychogun/psychogun.github.io/docs/pfsense/Network-UPS-Tools.md

 ---
 # Network UPS Tools (NUT)
 {: .no_toc }
-This is how I used Network UPS Tools (NUT) for pfSense through USB and safely shut down my firewall and remotely told my proxmox host to also shut down.
+This is how I used Network UPS Tools (NUT) for pfSense through USB and safely shut down my firewall and remotely told my <kbd>Proxmox</kbd> host to also shut down.

 ## Table of contents
 {: .no_toc .text-delta }